JonathanSumon/dff_bot/README.md

 This should launch the dff_bot in a custom world.
 Please note that I have taken the bot and world straight out of tutorials available online.
 I have put all the necessary files such urdf, world, map and nav2 params as a part of the package.

-After the gazebo and rviz launches succesfully, Initiate the inital pose of the robot.
-(Could be automated.)
+`After the gazebo and rviz launches succesfully, Initiate the inital pose of the robot.
+(Could be automated)`

 For the bot to move in a rectangular shape, I have written 3 custom scripts.